Drassil/git-wiki/wiki/main_page.md

 ### Direct installation method

-1. Fork, Clone [this repository](https://github.com/drassil/git-wiki-theme) or click on "Use this template"
+1. Fork, Clone [git-wiki-theme repository](https://github.com/drassil/git-wiki-theme) or click on "Use this template"

 2. Edit _config.yml and push your changes in your repository, then configure the github pages in your repository settings